Ralph Keyes (author): Reviews

 In The Courage to Write, Keyes wrote, “I’m often asked why I write so often about ‘negative’ subjects: tensions between fathers and sons, adolescent angst, time pressure.
 My answer is that exploring such topics on paper helps me get rid of them.
 Writing can be wonderful therapy, and cheap at the price.
 At the very least, you eventually get bored by thinking about anxious topics and want to move on.”

 In a Publishers Weekly essay on “Why I Write”, Keyes wrote, “Writing gives me license to look into things I’d like to look into anyway, such as quotations, language use and word origins.”

 Editors of quotation books such as The Yale Book of Quotations (Fred Shapiro), Random House Webster’s Quotationary (Leonard Roy Frank), The New Beacon Book of Quotations by Women (Rosalie Maggio), and Winston Churchill by Himself (Richard Langworth) have credited Keyes’s books on the origins of quotations with helping them research their own.
 When his book “Nice Guys Finish Seventh” was published in 1992, Fred Shapiro, editor of The Yale Book of Quotations, judged it to have “the best research of any quotation book ever published.”

 In an early Contemporary Authors entry about him, Keyes said that he enjoyed researching his books as much as writing them.
-As for his prose style, he added, "The longer I write, the simpler I'd like my writing to be: a well cleaned piece of glass through which the reader can see clearly to the content inside.
+As for his prose style, he added, "The longer I write, the simpler I'd like my writing to be: a well-cleaned piece of glass through which the reader can see clearly to the content inside.
 The ideal would be prose so transparent that readers wouldn't even be aware of my fingers at the keyboard.
 The hardest work of writing, I find, is concealing how much effort it takes, and beating down the urge to show off."

 Personal life

-Ralph Keyes lives in Portland, Oregon with Muriel Keyes, his wife of more than half a century, who is a retired health care advocate and college administrator.
-Their sons David and Scott also live in Portland with their wives and children.
+Ralph Keyes lives in Portland, Oregon, with Muriel Keyes, his wife of more than half a century, who is a retired health care advocate and college administrator.
+Their sons, David and Scott, live in Portland with their wives and children.
 David is a self-employed organizational consultant.
 Scott is the founder and CEO of Scott’s Cheap Flights.

+Keyes is the brother of peace activist and cartographer Gene Keyes.

 As a hobby, Keyes collects toasters.